wcko87/beatoraja-english-guide/BMS-Overview.md

 # BMS Charting

-BMS charts are generally fully keysounded.
-The use of unkeysounded notes is usually frowned upon by the community.
+BMS charts are fully keysounded.
+The use of unkeysounded notes is generally frowned upon by the community.

 As mentioned above, BMS songs are broken down into (often) hundreds of keysounds.
 These keysounds are sequenced in the BMS file to make up the song.
 Each keysound is often used multiple times in the song (e.g. the same drum sample is may be played multiple times).